MicrosoftDocs/memdocs/memdocs/intune/enrollment/enrollment-restrictions-set.md

 >[!NOTE]
 >Enrollment restrictions are applied to users.
-In enrollment scenarios that are not user-driven (e.g. Windows Autopilot self-deploying mode or white glove provisioning), only the Default priority restrictions (targeted to "All Users") will be enforced.
+For enrollment scenarios that are not user-driven, such as Windows Autopilot self-deploying mode, Intune only enforces the default restrictions targeted to all users.

 ## View enrollment reports